Without You (The Feeling song): Music video

-The official music video accompanying the song shows Gillespie Sells, frontman in the group, playing a Russian cosmonaut with the rest of the band members playing other roles.
+The music video accompanying the song shows Gillespie Sells, frontman in the group, playing a Russian cosmonaut with the rest of the band members playing other roles.

-Ciaran Jeremiah describes the band's roles in the video on the band's official website.
+Ciaran Jeremiah describes the band's roles in the video on the band's website.
 He describes himself as a "scientific-space-boffin", while "Paul is a soldier, Richard is a fellow lab-boffin, and Kev is a photographer."